ppy/osu-wiki/news/2024/2024-09-16-the-followpoint-xootynator-the-ceo-of-full-area.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/3717598">xootynator</a></p>

 My best piece of advice for nerves is always this: everyone gets nerves, but what makes you into a really good player is knowing how to play through those nerves.
-I personally don't shake much but my breathing gets shallow and I notice my mind starts to wander and worry about missing.
+I personally don't shake much, but my breathing gets shallow, and I notice my mind starts to wander and worry about missing.
 What keeps me grounded is repeating thoughts like "I could miss, or I could also just FC" or to remind myself to stay focused on the main mechanics of my body.
 Don't lose your reading and listening, and keep your hands as loose as possible.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/news/2024-09-16-the-followpoint-xootynator-the-ceo-of-full-area/avatar-MegaMix.jpg')"></a>